zjysteven/PrivacyAttack_AT_FL/README.md

-# Exploiting Adversarial Training models to compromise privacy
+# Exploiting Adversarial Training models to compromise FL's privacy

 This repository contains the code necessary to replicate the results of our paper: